ku-sldg/am-cakeml/apps/ManifestCompiler/README.md

 ## Usage:

 **Important**:
-The Manifest Compiler expects the cakeml vairables for the formal manifest and the AM_Library to be named `formal_manifest` and `client_am_library`, respectively.
+The Manifest Compiler expects the cakeml vairables for the formal manifest and the AM_Library to be named `formal_manifest` and `am_library`, respectively.
 This would be a good place to make configurable in the future, but not yet.

 (All file locations are relative to the top-level of the repo)